The Chart for Sunstone Hotel Investors Inc. (SHO) Is Flashing Mixed Signals

-Sunstone Hotel Investors Inc. (NYSE:SHO) went down by -1.79% from its latest closing price compared to the recent 1-year high of $13.91.
+Sunstone Hotel Investors Inc. (NYSE:SHO) went up by 2.81% from its latest closing price compared to the recent 1-year high of $13.91.
+The company’s stock price has collected 3.07% of gains in the last five trading sessions.
 The Wall Street Journal reported on 02/11/21 that Four Seasons Resort in Napa Commanding Near-Record Sales Price

 Is It Worth Investing in Sunstone Hotel Investors Inc. (NYSE :SHO) Right Now?